jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

 red: make it fail
 #################################################################################

-I add an assertion to show what it did to the list_
+I add an assertion to show what it did to the :py:class:`list`

 .. code-block:: python